Ezku/coffee-injector/README.markdown

 initializations.
 In dynamic languages such as Javascript and Ruby, type information necessary for such automation is obviously going to be missing, but there are still ways for a container to perform valuable work for you.
+Why is it useful?

 [d]: http://en.wikipedia.org/wiki/Dependency_inversion_principle
 [solid]: http://en.wikipedia.org/wiki/SOLID
 [iocc]: http://martinfowler.com/articles/injection.html

+Dependency injection is, at its core, about how you wire different parts of your application together - about configuration.
+The sweet thing about this is the configured things don't really have to be just object graphs, but resources of any kind.
 Coffee-Injector borrows in ideology from a minimalistic style applied in [Ruby][ruby-di] and [PHP][php-di] that make use of closures for resource description.
 This, as opposed to automatic constructor and setter injection of objects, allows the container to remain agnostic of the kind of resources it stores.
 As Fabien Potencier puts it,

 [ruby-di]: http://onestepback.org/index.cgi/Tech/Ruby/DependencyInjectionInRuby.rdoc
 [php-di]: http://fabien.potencier.org/article/17/on-php-5-3-lambda-functions-and-closures